 The case for seasonal eating

 Seasonal eating is all about achieving equilibrium in the body.
 And with each season, nature makes new food groups available.
-Many of the foods that grow in the fall and winter, like root vegetables, carrots, potatoes, garlic and onions, exhibit ‘warming’ qualities.
-These can help a body brave the chill.
+Many of the foods that grow in the fall and winter, such as root vegetables, exhibit ‘warming’ qualities.
+Moreover, they can help a body brave the chill.

 Garlic exhibits ‘warming’ qualities

-Of course the fruits cited above don’t necessarily fit with seasonal eating in much of the world.
-But, if you live in the tropics, they do.
+(Some of the fruits listed above don’t necessarily fit with seasonal eating all parts of the world.
+But, if you live in the tropics, they do.)

 How do I know if I’m yang-deficient?